Weed Wednesdays

 This plant is native to Eurasia and was brought to Canada for cultivation.
 It has since escaped and become established as an invasive species in some parts of Alberta.
 You can keep this plant under control by repeated hand-pulling and cutting down the plant before seed set.
 The seeds are evenly ribbed, 3 mm long, and break into 2 single-seeded segments.
 This plant is very delicate once seeds have been produced so if seeds are present, the best practice is to place a bag over top of the plant and close tightly around the stem to avoid dropping any seeds.
 If you believe you have some rosettes growing in your yard or if you have seen any of these invasive plants in the Crowsnest Pass, please contact the Agriculture and Environmental Department through our reporting website Omnigo Software - Online Reporting Main

-Yellow Toadflax (Linaria vulgaris) is a perennial, belongs to the Snapdragon family, native to Europe and is also known as butter-and-eggs!
-You can identify this plant by its yellow flowers that are attached by short stalks and the lower lip has an orange, fuzzy spot.
+Yellow Toadflax (Linaria vulgaris) is a perennial, belongs to the Snapdragon family, native to Europe and is also known as butter-and-eggs or Common Toadflax!
+You can identify this plant by its yellow flowers from June to September, they are attached by short stalks and the lower lip has an orange, fuzzy spot.
 The flowers are arranged in a dense cluster, or terminal raceme.
 The leaves are very narrow, alternate arrangement, pointed at each end and attached directly to the stem without clasping.
 These plants can tolerate a wide range of growing conditions and have an extensive creeping root system.
 They can also reproduce up to 5,000 seeds per plant!
 Repeated hand pulling is an easy control method for these woody, rhizomatous roots that may grow several meters long, herbicides work as well.
 Before this plant has flowered it is often confused with leafy spurge, however, this plant lacks the milky latex when broken apart!